alleyinteractive/wordpress-simplechart/README.md

 ### AMP Considerations

-The plugin is compatible [AMP](https://www.ampproject.org/) pages using the `amp-iframe` [element](https://github.com/ampproject/amphtml/blob/master/extensions/amp-iframe/amp-iframe.md).
+The plugin is compatible with [AMP](https://www.ampproject.org/) pages using the `amp-iframe` [element](https://github.com/ampproject/amphtml/blob/master/extensions/amp-iframe/amp-iframe.md).

 Determining when to render the AMP version is handled automatically if you're using the offical [WP AMP plugin](https://wordpress.org/plugins/amp/).
 If not, you'll need to use the `simplechart_is_amp_page` filter, like: